Have you lost a beloved pet?

 - Post flyers within a 3-mile radius (be sure to include local vets).

 - Post online/place an ad (i.e. Craigslist.com, Front Porch Forum, and the classifieds in your local paper (most lost pet ads are free of charge).
 Be sure to include the name, location where the animal went missing, photo, and any other detailed information about your pet (age, gender, collar, unique markings, etc.).

 - Frequently check the Found Animals section of your local paper, online classifieds, Front Porch Forum and the Lost and Found Animals of Vermont Facebook page.

-- Any stray cats or stray small animals brought in to HSCC will be posted on our Facebook page and stored in the Stray Cats & Stray Small Animals brought to HSCC album.
+- Any stray cats or stray small animals brought in to HSCC will be posted on our website under Stray Animals.
 All stray cats & stray small animals will be held at HSCC for 5-business days in order to allow their owner to claim them.
 We require proof of ownership in the form of ID, photos, and vet records.
 There is a Return-to-Owner fee which helps cover the expenses incurred while the animal is in our care.
 If an animal is not claimed within the 5-day hold, the animal will become the property of HSCC and will be moved through our program.

 - If your pet is micro-chipped, notify the company with whom the chip is registered (most companies provide assistance in getting the word out about a lost pet, if you are a current member).

 IF YOU HAVE FOUND A CAT OR COMPANION SMALL ANIMAL (not wildlife)

 - Speak with your neighbors to see if the animal belongs to them or if they know who it might belong to.